pbstark/Repro-s159-f19/syllabus18.md

 + Include unit tests for every function, as usual.
 + Explain why the plot looks the way it does.
 + Suppose you wanted to create a procedure that had at least 95% coverage probability, no matter what $\theta$ is.
 Sketch how you would have to modify the usual normal confidence interval.
+I don't expect you to work out the math, just explain heuristically how the confidence interval would have to behave.
+Would it be symmetric around $X$?
+Would it be longer or shorter than the standard interval?
+What other changes would you expect?
 (Hint: consider asymmetric confidence intervals.
 Extra hint: see Benjamini, Y. and D. Yekutieli, 2005.
 False Discovery Rate-Adjusted Multiple Confidence Intervals for Selected Parameters, _Journal of the American Statistical Association, Theory and Methods_, _100_(469), DOI 10.1198/016214504000001907)

 #### Assignment 7. **Due 10/28, 11:59pm:**